 Brown’s change to the new system in 2001 didn’t come without its loopholes, however.
 Bookmakers were taxed in accordance to where they were based, meaning UK-based bookies were charged with high taxes, whilst offshore betting companies were able to pay much less, influencing some major bookmakers to move operations to low-tax countries such as Gibraltar, the Isle of Man, and the Caymans.
 As a result of these companies’ movements, the UK government missed out on a great deal of tax revenue, leading to an eventual amendment being implemented in 2014.

 Point of Consumption

 From 2014, the amendment shifted tax laws from being based around the betting companies’ location, to an approach where a company’s tax rules were defined by the point of consumption.
-In other words, tax being paid on the profits of wagered bets at the location of the bet’s placement.
-This amendment ensured that any organisation offering betting services to UK customers were now liable to pay a 15% tax on gross profits, as UK customers would most likely be placing bets from British locations.
+In other words, tax being paid on the net wins of wagered bets at the location of the bet’s placement.
+This amendment ensured that any organisation offering betting services to UK customers were now liable to pay a 15% tax on gross net wins, as UK customers would most likely be placing bets from British locations.